limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## [1] 3.14
 ```

-If you provide the arguments in the same order as they are defined, i.e. `round(x, digits = 0)`, then you don't need to include `digits =` anymore.
+If we provide the arguments in the same order as they are defined, i.e. `round(x, digits = 0)`, then we don't need to include `digits =` anymore.

 ```r